Zhang Changpu: Background

 The only extant source on Zhang Changpu's life is a biography of her written by her son, Zhong Hui.
 In the fifth century, Pei Songzhi incorporated parts of her biography as annotations to her son's biography in the historical text Records of the Three Kingdoms (Sanguozhi), which was written by Chen Shou in the third century.

 Zhang Changpu was from Zishi County (茲氏縣), Taiyuan Commandery (太原郡), which is around present-day Fenyang, Shanxi.
 Her ancestors served as officials under the government of the Han dynasty and had an income of about 2,000 dan (石) of grain.
 She lost her parents at a young age and was married to Zhong Yao as one of his concubines.
 She earned praise from the Zhong household for her observance of the proprieties in her behaviour and excellent moral conduct.
+She was also very much (almost 50 years) younger than Zhong Yao.